zowe/community/Project Management/PI Planning/23PI2 Planning/PI Planning Preparation by Squad/Zowe Chat Squad - 23PI2 Objectives.md

 # Zowe Chat Squad - 23PI1 - (2023/01/24 - 2023/04/24)

-The Chat Squad is low capacity; working on a few items on the critical path to GA.
+The Chat Squad is low capacity; working on a few key items required for GA.

 ## Capabilities
 ### Incident Model and Event-Driven Notifications